-A QTIP trust (qualified terminable interest property trust) lets a grantor provide assets in a “safe spot” for a surviving spouse but still control what happens to those assets once that surviving spouse passes away.
+A QTIP trust (qualified terminable interest property trust) lets a grantor provide assets in a “safe spot” for a surviving spouse but still controls what happens to those assets once that surviving spouse passes away.
 A QTIP trust can offer financial reassurance if you’re concerned about what would happen to your spouse after you’re gone.

 Yahoo Finance’s recent article entitled “How Does a QTIP Trust Work?” explains that a qualified terminable interest property trust allows one spouse to provide income for another.
 This type of trust can also be used to pass on assets to other beneficiaries, including children.
 A QTIP trust is a type of irrevocable trust, so once you transfer assets to the trust, that transfer typically can’t be reversed.